enleak/enleak.github.io/TryHackMe/Anonymous.md

 ## Enumerating SMB

 **We notice that SMB is running on that target machine on port 445.**
-**We use an nmap script to list the shares, the share name we're looking for is "pics".**
+**We use an nmap script to list the shares, the share name we're looking for is "pics" because "Anonymous access allows us the READ permission".**

 <img src="images/smbpics.png">